lkodinsson/MARS/Fantasy/Spells.md

 **Duration:** 1 week
 **Resist:** Fortitude

 Inflict sickness upon a living creature, causing it to perform tasks worse and suffer loss of health from long-term exposure.
-Whenever the duration is met, the target may make a fortitude check to reduce their sickness by 1.
+Whenever the duration is met, the creature may make a fortitude check to reduce their sickness by 1.

-***Critical:*** The target gets sickness 2.
+***Critical:*** The creature gets sickness 2.
-***Success:*** The target gets sickness 1.
+***Success:*** The creature gets sickness 1.
-***Graze:*** The target gets sickness 1, but it only lasts 1 minute.
+***Graze:*** The creature gets sickness 1, but it only lasts 1 minute.

 ## Sacred Bond